A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Stochastic model reduction

-where the $Z_0$ are random variables drawn from the stationary density of the OU process and the angular brackets $\langle \cdot\rangle_{\rm{OU}}$ denote the average over that density, matches the observed covariance function (\ref{eq:R}) of $Z_{\rm{KS}}=(\xi_t,\zeta_t)$ associated with the full deterministic Kuramoto-Sakaguchi model.
+where the $Z_0$ are random variables drawn from the stationary density of the OU process and the angular brackets $\langle \cdot\rangle_{\rm{OU}}$ denote the average over that density.
+We provide explicit expressions of the covariance function $R^{(\rm{OU})}(\tau)$ in the Appendix.
+The parameters of the Ornstein-Uhlenbeck process \eqref{eq:OU} are determined such that its mean is zero and its covariance function \eqref{eq:ROU} best matches the observed covariance function (\ref{eq:R}) of $Z_{\rm{KS}}=(\xi_t,\zeta_t)$ associated with the full deterministic Kuramoto-Sakaguchi model.
 We perform a nonlinear least-square optimisation minimising the objective function